 What’s a Drawdown Equity Release?

-Drawdown options are the most popular lifetime mortgages since they provide you with a flexible cash reserve facility that offers easy access to your capital.
+As the most popular type of lifetime mortgage, drawdown equity release plans provide you with a flexible cash reserve facility that offers easy access to your capital.

 How Does a Drawdown Equity Release Work?